mroughan/RatPack.jl/README.md

 ## Elo et al

 Competitive ratings started (as far as I know) in Chess.
-Elo created the most famous Chess ratings system as a result of eprceived problems in existing systems.
+Elo created the most famous Chess ratings system as a result of perceived problems in existing systems.
+However there are many other schemes that have developed in parallel, or since.

+The main reference used in defining notation and results is "Whos's
+\#1", by Langville and Meyer, Princeton, 2012.
+Other texts are referred to in the relevant piece of source code.

 ## The package

 The package aims to provide means to perform all of the standard, and some slightly non-standard ratings calculations.
-The supported systems are currently:
+The supported systems are currently simple versions of

++ Massey
-+
++ Colley
-+
++ Elo
-+
++ Keener

 The package also provides some additional tools for working with ratings.